netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 **Endpoint**: An endpoint is the start or the end of a path, as defined in {{PATH-VOCABULARY}}.

-**Inter AS link**: A direct link between two external interfaces of two ASes.
+**Inter-AS Link**: A direct link between two external interfaces of two ASes.

-**Intra AS link**: A direct link between twi internal interfaces of a single AS.
+**Intra-AS Link**: A direct link between twi internal interfaces of a single AS.
 A direct link may contains several internal hops.

 **Link**: General term that refers to "inter-AS links" and "intra-AS links".

-**Path**: Consists of a 4-tuple of address/IP at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.
+**Network Path**: Consists of a 4-tuple of address/IP at each endpoint, a list of all traversed ASes, and links inside and between ASes, including interface IDs on border routers of each AS.

+**Path ID**: The Path ID is defined in {{QUIC-MP}} .
+On the network layer, it is defined by a 4-tuple of IP/port of the local and remote endpoints.

-**Path metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
+**Path Metadata**: Path metadata is additional data that is available to clients when they request a selection of paths to a destination.
 Path metadata is authenticated wrt to owner of each link, but otherwise not verified.
 Path metadata includes data about ASes and links, such as MTU, bandwidth, latency, AS internal hopcount, or geolocation information.
-Path metadata is stable, e.i. it is updated infrequently, probably at most once per hour.
-Properties such as bandwidth and latency therefore represent hardware properties rather than live traffic information.
+Path metadata is updated infrequently, probably at most once per hour.
+Properties such as bandwidth and latency represent hardware properties rather than live traffic information.

-**SCMP**: A signaling protocol analogous to the Internet Control Message Protocol (ICMP).
-This is described in {{SCION-CP}}.

-# Conventions and Definitions

-{::boilerplate bcp14-tagged}

 # Multipath Features {#mpfeatures}